 The process for recruiting new board members needs to commence well in advance to terms expiring to ensure sufficient time to shortlist and interview candidates, and for government and departmental approvals.

-TAFE board director opportunities are advertised on Get on which is designed to connect potential directors with Victorian public sector board opportunities.
+TAFE board director opportunities are advertised on Join a public board, which is designed to connect potential directors with Victorian public sector board opportunities.

 A potential public entity director must be confident they have the time and commitment to serve actively and conscientiously on a board, can maintain a degree of separation from any representative group with which they are associated, and can act as an independent director of the board and have no conflict of interest or duty.

 TAFE institutes are publicly owned providers of vocational training and in some cases, higher education, established under the Victorian Education and Training Reform Act 2006.
 They are considered to be public entities under the Public Administration Act 2004 and Financial Management Act 1994.